webpack/webpack.js.org/src/content/plugins/module-concatenation-plugin.md

 }
 ```

-## Debugging Optimization Bailouts
+### Debugging Optimization Bailouts

-When use the Webpack CLI, the `--display-optimization-bailout` flag will display bailout reasons.
-When using the Webpack config, adding the following to the `stats` object helps:
+When use the webpack CLI, the `--display-optimization-bailout` flag will display bailout reasons.
+When using the webpack config, adding the following to the `stats` object helps:

 ```js
 {